-Windmill 1367 (L) tacked from port to starboard into a position to leeward of Windmill 934 (W), which was beating along the lay line to the mark.
+Facts and Decision of the Protest Committee Windmill 1367 (L) tacked from port to starboard into a position to leeward of Windmill 934 (W), which was beating along the lay line to the mark.
 W, sailing faster, began passing L to windward, allowing three to four feet clearance.
 L changed course in two stages until head to wind.
 That position was evidenced by the fact that both boats' mains were luffing, and L's boom was along her centerline.
 Her jib was luffing from side to side.
 The boats drifted together with no damage or injury.
-W protested L under rule 13, and L protested W under rule 11 (On the Same Tack, Overlapped) claiming that she had the right to sail up to head to wind provided she met her requirement under rule 16.1 (Changing Course) to give W room to keep clear.
+W protested L for breaking rule 13, and L protested W for breaking rule 11 (On the Same Tack, Overlapped) claiming that she had the right to sail up to head to wind provided she met her requirement under rule 16.1 (Changing Course) to give W room to keep clear.
 The protest committee decided that L did not go beyond head to wind.
 It also decided that L had given W room to keep clear.
 It disqualified W for breaking rule 11, and dismissed W's protest.
-The committee noted that W broke rule 14 but, because W was entitled to "room" under rule 16.1 and the contact did not result in damage or injury, she is exonerated for that breach under rule 14(b).
+The committee noted that W also broke rule 14 (Avoiding Contact), and because she was not sailing within the room she was entitled to at the time, she was not exonerated for that breach by rule 43.1(c) (Exoneration).
 W appealed and the protest committee requested confirmation or correction of its decision under rule 70.2 (Appeals and Requests to a National Authority), believing that reasonable doubt existed as to the determination of "head to wind," which was assumed to be when the centerline of the hull is parallel to the wind with bow upwind, irrespective of the position of sails.

-A boat is head to wind when her bow is facing the wind, and the centerline of her hull is parallel to it, irrespective of the position of her sails.
+C-16 January 2021 Decision of the Appeals Committee A boat is head to wind when her bow is facing the wind, and the centerline of her hull is parallel to it, irrespective of the position of her sails.
 W's appeal is denied, the decision of the protest committee is confirmed, and W remains disqualified.

-September 1965 Revised January 2017

-Race Committee vs. Lightning 9453

-Definitions, Conflict of Interest Rule 60.2, Right to Protest; Right to Request Redress or Rule 69 Action Rule 63.4, Conflict of Interest

-A race committee member who is also a member of the protest committee does not have a conflict of interest solely by the race committee's act of protesting under rule 60.2.

-While starting, Lightning 9453 touched the starting mark which was a race committee boat.
+September 1965 Revised January 2021, to conform to the new exoneration rules APPEAL 18 Race Committee vs. Lightning 9453 Definitions, Conflict of Interest Rule 60.2, Right to Protest; Right to Request Redress or Rule 69 Action US Sailing Prescription to Rule 63.1 Hearings: Requirement for a Hearing A race committee member who is also a member of the protest committee does not have a conflict of interest solely by the race committee's act of protesting under rule 60.2.
+Facts and Decision of the Protest Committee While starting, Lightning 9453 touched the starting mark which was a race committee boat.
 The race committee, acting under rule 60.2(a), protested her.
-The sailing instructions stated that the prescription to rule 63.4 did not apply.
+The sailing instructions stated that the US Sailing prescription to rule 63.1 did not apply.
 The protest committee, which included a member of the race committee, heard the protest and disqualified Lightning 9453 for breaking rule 31 (Touching a Mark).
 Lightning 9453 appealed, arguing in part that a member of the protest committee had also served on the race committee, and therefore had a conflict of interest.

-The definition Conflict of Interest includes a person who "may gain or lose as a result of a decision to which he contributes... or has a close personal interest in the decision."
+Decision of the Appeals Committee The definition Conflict of Interest includes a person who "may gain or lose as a result of a decision to which he contributes... or has a close personal interest in the decision."
 A member of the race committee does not have a conflict of interest merely because the race committee protests a boat as permitted in rule 60.2(a).